Matthew 13

 “Again, the kingdom of heaven is like a merchant seeking fine pearls, and upon finding one pearl of great value, he went and sold all that he had and bought it.

 (b) A merchant.
-Jesus is the merchant who sold or gave all he had to redeem you.
+In the Parable of the Pearl, the merchant represents Jesus, who searched for you and sold or gave all he had to redeem you.

 (f) Sold all that he had.
-Jesus impoverished himself to ransom you (2 Cor.
+Jesus impoverished himself to redeem you (2 Cor.
 8:9).
-He gave all he had – his position and life – to obtain something he valued more – you!
+He gave all he had—his position and life—to obtain something he valued more—you!

 Matthew 13:47